adeministratorTr/order-app/README.md

 we would like an explanation as to what kind of security measures you would have incorporated, were this to be an actual project to go into production.

+Additionally, there is a **page views** endpoint, that you can get number of visits of a certain page to test page-view endpoint works correctly.
+You can test endpoint by sending GET request with path query.
+Example for `index` page:

+`/api/page-views?path=index`

 ### Tests
 We expect a reasonable amount of code coverage along with explanations as to why you included the tests you did.